wixplosives/stylable.io/docs/references/formatters.md

 ## Nested formatters
 You can also nest formatters to provide functions that are modular, composable and reusable.

-In this example the formatter `sin` is nested in the `abs` formatter.
+In this example the formatter `divBy2` is nested in the `round` formatter.
 Both are imported into the CSS file and the output value is calculated from both.
 The formatters expose to the CSS mathematical calculations that are used in the JavaScript functions.

 ```js
 /* ./math.js */